 Feedback Compression

-As change velocity increases, feedback loops must get shorter.
-That means stronger observability, explicit maintenance budgets, tighter post-deployment review, and routine auditing of assumptions that no longer hold.
+As change velocity increases, feedback loops must get shorter: stronger observability, explicit maintenance budgets, tighter post-deployment review, and routine auditing of assumptions that no longer hold.

 Review by Reversibility, Not by Volume

 Not every AI-assisted change needs heavyweight review.
 The right standard is reversibility.
 Small, reversible changes can move fast.
-Changes that alter schemas, workflows, permissions, or integration boundaries need stronger review because they increase future path dependence and recovery cost.
+Changes that alter schemas, workflows, permissions, or integration boundaries need stronger review — those are the ones that compound entropy.

 Expected Results